 A weekly email newsletter is much cheaper than the Sunday flier and it is extremely quick as long as you give your audience the ability to sign up for it, which is where the website comes into play.
 Let your local audience signup for the newsletter and you will be able to reach out to them whenever you like for a fraction of the cost of offline communication.

 “check-ins” are a new popular method to pulling in new foot traffic to your business.
-Foursquare is a leader in geo-targeting check efforts for brick & mortar businesses looking to pull in new customers.
+Foursquare is a leader in geo-targeting check in efforts for brick & mortar businesses looking to pull in new customers but Facebook is also extremely popular for checking in.

 The important thing to take away from this information is that you don’t have to spend $500K per/year to execute this grocery store marketing strategy.
 Many times it can be done with a realistic budget you just have to start the process of communicating with the right people to see what you need.
 If your grocery store is still sitting idle online take the time to do something to get the ball rolling.